tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

   available for Windows (and Mac and Linux).

 - There is something out there for nearly any interest.
-I encourage to venture forth, have fun, and expand your knowledge and skills.
+I encourage you to venture forth, have fun, and expand your knowledge and skills.

 <!-- insert-file closer-help.md -->